godot-escoria/escoria-docs/advanced/how_to_debug.rst

     :alt: Crash error: console

 The console shows many lines, the verbosity of which depends on the log level defined in **Project Settings**.
-In order from finest- to highest-level:
+In order from most to least granular:

 * **TRACE**
 * **DEBUG**